abinashnarendiran/Find-N-Feast/README.md

   ### Chat

           $ To test the chat please use two devices to communicate with each other
-          $ To hear the sound of send sound, put the volume when sending a message
+          $ To hear the sent sound, put the volume when sending a message